BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in tourist areas, always have some Euros in cash for smaller tavernas, island ferries, or local markets.
-Many smaller establishments, especially outside major cities, might not meet the minimum spend for card transactions or prefer cash to avoid fees.
+While credit cards are widely accepted in tourist areas, always have some Euros in cash for smaller tavernas, local markets, or island ferries.
+Many smaller establishments, especially outside major cities, might not meet the minimum spend for card transactions, so a little cash goes a long way for those authentic experiences.

 transport